Tuesday, July 28, 2015

 DETECTIVE STORY (2007)

-If you are a fan of Takashi Miike you will know what to expect (bizarre characters doing bizarre things, weird editing, unusual camerawork, a low-budget masked by Miike's talent, surrealism, random stuff that just makes no sense whatsoever, etc.), if you're new to Miike then you'll probably end up scratching your head more than a few times.
+If you are a fan of Takashi Miike you will know what to expect (bizarre characters doing bizarre things, weird editing, unusual camerawork, a low-budget masked by Miike's talent, surrealism, random stuff that just makes no sense whatsoever, etc.), but if you're new to Miike then you'll probably end up scratching your head more than a few times.
 That said, I liked DETECTIVE STORY.
 I can't really see myself ever wanting to watch it again anytime soon, but it is unique and I wasn't bored.

 As a dedicated Miike fan, I enjoyed DETECTIVE STORY, but I can easily see why somebody else might not like it.